 Avoid Negative Vibes.

 This is another self-explanatory part.
 Because haters gonna hate.
 One thing, I’ve learned in the past is that you can never really please anyone.
 (And I’m still working on getting that into my system.)
-At one point or another, someones going to criticize you, someone’s going to say something hurtful, someone’s going to let you down.
+At one point or another, someone is going to criticize you, someone is going to say something hurtful, and someone is going to let you down.
 Harder still, if they are your loved ones.
 But keep in mind that those are challenges along the way.
-Pick up their comments and use it to polish your craft.
+Pick up their comments and use them to polish your craft.
 Soon enough, you’ll be more than happy you did.
 (And yes, that part, I’m still working on. )

 Last but not the least, just keep on blogging.
 Just keep on writing.
 In the blogging world, no one could dictate what you could write.
 Because, at the end of the day, it’s all gonna be you and your creativity.
 It’s going to be your choice if you publish this or that.
 You’re on your own.
 The initiative to write out something stems from your own motivation.
 And no one else could push you to write but you.